akingry/DoublePendulum/README.md

-# DoublePendulum
-Double pendulum chaos example.
+# Double Pendulum Chaotic System
 This is a frictionless double pendulum with two lengths and two masses, solved using Lagrangians and the Runge-Kutta method.

-The tip of length two is tracked with colored circles.
-Gravity parameters may be changed with the variable g.
-Friction may be added by setting the dampening constant to some number.
+# Logic

 ![pend1](https://github.com/akingry/DoublePendulum/assets/111338740/4ab01fff-ad36-46c9-bc06-48e7ffaa0881)